Today’s distance: 24.2 km

 Total distance: 260.1 km.

 Elevation gain: 597 metres

 Today started as a continuation of yesterday, with the sound of truck traffic from the busy highway.
 There was light rain, at least until about 11 AM.

 Until I reached Villafranca Montes de Oca for breakfast, I continued my new activity of picking up litter.
 (Yes, I know I should get a life!
 LOL!)

 Back on the road again, I stopped at the supermercado for antiseptic and more Compeed and commented to the clerk about the big trucks going through the village.
-She was quite animated in response saying, “Mucho, mucho!!!”
-The town straddles the noisy highway which cut its way through the pass and runs parallel to the Camino.
+She was quite animated in response saying, “Mucho, mucho!”
+The town straddles the noisy highway which cuts its way through the pass and runs parallel to the Camino.

 The track came down to the remote pilgrim village of St. John of the Nettle (San Juan de Ortega) a disciple of Santo Domingo, and then carried on to Ages where I am staying.

 I am at El Pajar (the hay loft) in a room for ten people for 10 Euros.
 It was a tight squeeze to get five bunk beds in this little room as well as lockable cupboards, but the bathrooms are fine and comes with shower gel and a terry cloth towel which is a real treat.
 With those microfibre towels all you can do is blot yourself dry.

 I wouldn’t give the 10 Euro meal at the albergue a four-star rating, but I enjoyed the company of Jim from Northern Ireland.
 He is walking his fifth Camino and taking his time.
 Even though he has been on the Camino Frances several times, it is always different.